beaujeant/pypassport/README.md

 For the ACR122 from acs, you need to unplug the reader, then install the driver available here: https://www.acs.com.hk/en/driver/3/acr122u-usb-nfc-reader/

-Here is example if you are on Ubuntu 18.08 64-bit:
+For instance, if you are on Ubuntu 18.08 64-bit:

 ```
 cd /tmp/